ENRICHEnabling Research in Care Homes

 You can read more about the study by clicking here

-To take part either click here to be taken directly to the survey, or email one of the research team, who will be happy to answer any questions you have:
+To take part either click here to be taken directly to the survey, or email Josie Dixon (email@example.com), who will be happy to answer any questions you have.

-At the end of the survey, we will also ask if you are willing to take part in a follow-up qualitative interview.
+At the end of the survey, the researchers will also ask if you are willing to take part in a follow-up qualitative interview.
 This is optional.
 Care homes selected for interview will receive £50 for their activity fund.

 Your information will be entirely confidential; only the research team will see your answers.
-We will report findings thematically, and no-one taking part will be identified in any report.
+They will report findings thematically, and no-one taking part will be identified in any report.

 “Our small team (Dr Holly Blake, Dr Wendy Jones and myself) within the University of Nottingham’s School of Health Sciences along with an international peer review panel have developed and released the digital training package.